nasdthestudent/simple-smart-contract/README.md

 ## 🙋 About

-This project was created as part of my journey learning Web3 and smart contract development using Solidity.
+This project was created as part of my journey learning blockchain and smart contract development using Solidity.
 Feel free to fork, try it out, or give feedback!

 ![License](https://img.shields.io/badge/license-MIT-green)